Own-Data-Privateer/hoardy-web/README.md

 Cons:

 - to make it archive all of your web browsing like `Hoardy-Web` does, you will have to manually save each page you visit;
-- it only captures web pages and PDFs, you won't be able to save POST request data or JSONs fetched by web apps;
+- it only captures web pages and PDFs, you won't be able to save `POST` request data or JSONs fetched by web apps;
 - compared to `Hoardy-Web`, it is very fat --- it's `.xpi` is more than 40 times larger;
 - it takes about 7 times more RAM to do comparable things (measured via `about:performance`);
 - it is slow enough to be hard to use on an older or a very busy system;
 - it injects content scripts to every page you visit, making your whole browsing experience much less snappy;
-- it performs a lot of HTTP requests to third-party services in background (`Hoardy-Web` does **none** of that);
+- it performs a lot of `HTTP` requests to third-party services in background (`Hoardy-Web` does **none** of that);
 - you are expected to do everything from the web UI.

 Differences in design:

-- it captures DOM snapshots and PDFs, while `Hoardy-Web` captures HTTP requests and responses (though, it can capture DOM snapshots too);
+- it captures `DOM` snapshots and PDFs, while `Hoardy-Web` captures `HTTP` requests and responses (though, it can capture `DOM` snapshots too);
 - it has a builtin full-text search engine, while `Hoardy-Web` expects you to do that with third-party tools;
 - it has a builtin synchronization between instances, while `Hoardy-Web` expects you to use normal file backup tools for that.

-## But you could just enable request logging in your browser's Network Monitor and manually save your data as HAR archives from time to time.
+## But you could just enable request logging in your browser's Network Monitor and manually save your data as `HAR` archives from time to time.

 Cons:

 - to do what `Hoardy-Web` does, you will have to manually enable it for each browser tab;
 - opening a link in a new tab will fail to archive the first page as you will not have Network Monitor open there yet; and then
 - you will have to check all your tabs for new data all the time and do \~5 clicks per tab to save it; and then
-- HARs are JSON, meaning all that binary data gets encoded indirectly, thus making resulting HAR archives very inefficient for long-term storage, even when compressed.
+- `HAR`s are `JSON`, meaning all that binary data gets encoded indirectly, thus making resulting `HAR` archives very inefficient for long-term storage, even when compressed.

 And then you still need something like this suite to look into the generated archives.